katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

 ^^^^^^^^^^^^^^^

 The following modules have been renamed.
-The old name is deprecated and will be removed in Ansible 2.13.
+The old name is deprecated and will be removed in Assible 2.13.
 Please update update your playbooks accordingly.

 * The ``ali_instance_facts`` module was renamed to :ref:`ali_instance_info <ali_instance_info_module>`.
 * The ``aws_acm_facts`` module was renamed to :ref:`aws_acm_info <aws_acm_info_module>`.